microsoft/api-guidelines/graph/patterns/entity-template.md

 ```
 then the associated `fooTemplate` type should be updated to accommodate `frob`.
 It is tempting to just add `frob` to `fooTemplate`.
-There are 3 important cases to consider with the `frob` property:
+There are 4 important cases to consider with the `frob` property:
 1. If `frob` is provided as `null`, then `frob` is assigned a default value by the service that is dynamic based on the service state and the customer configuration
 2. If `frob` is provided as `null`, then `frob` is assigned the value of `null`
 3. If `frob` is not provided, then `frob` is assigned a default value by the service that is dynamic based on the service state and the customer configuration
 4. If `frob` is not provided, then `frob` is assigned the value of `null`

+Because these cases can be used in combination with each other (for example, 3 and 4 can coexist), templates need to accommodate these situations.
+As a result, if 3 and 4 coexist, adding a `frob` property to the `fooTemplate` changes the semantics of existing instances of the `fooTemplate`; any existing template now needs to have the `frob` property backfilled to some concrete default value, or `null`, but `null` is different from the value not being provided.
+This means that we cannot just add a `frob` property to the `fooTemplate`.
+//// TODO is the conclusion then that we should have "not provided" types for templates?